tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/产品简介/基本概念_intl_en.md

 >- The first user who enters a room is the owner of the room.
 Room owners cannot close rooms manually.
 >- In the call modes, TRTC closes a room when all users in the room exit.
 >- In the live streaming modes, if the last user who exits a room is an anchor, TRTC will close the room immediately; if the user is audience, TRTC will close the room in 10 minutes.
 >- A user will be removed from a room 90 seconds after unexpected disconnection.
-If all users are unexpectedly disconnected, the room will be closed after 90 seconds.
+If all users are unexpectedly disconnected, the room will be closed after 90 seconds. **The waiting time after disconnection is also billed**.
 >- If a user attempts to enter a room that does not exist, TRTC will create a room automatically.

 ### Room ID